EmmanuelSHS/LeetCode/README.md

         Return the partitioning index, i.e the first index i nums[i] >= k.

     if all number smaller than k, return len(nums)

+lint_sort_colors.py:

+    Iterate once to sort all the 0s 1s & 2s.